deavid/yarrosco/README.md

 This software is under heavy development and it's difficult to get running.
 Functionality is very limited: it only covers strictly one use case.

-Only works if it is connected to Matrix and Twitch.
-Both are mandatory, and only one account and room for each.
-Anything more or less, it is not currently supported.
+Connects to Matrix and Twitch.
+However, only connecting with exactly one of each has been tested.
+Any other combination wasn't tested and may or may not work.

 Outputs to OBS via Browser.
 OBS Browser plugin is not tested with Yarrosco.
 The only tested method is having a local web server running, run Firefox ESR to